persmed/cas-assignment/docs/assignment.ai.rst

 Code Explanation
 ----------------

 The package file ``hip_ct_unet_CAS_code.zip`` includes the code and data for hip joint CT segmentation based on the U-Net network.
-Your task is to train the deep learning model on UBELIX and report your running results.
+Your task is to train the deep learning model on UBELIX and report your running results. - this chapter is to explain the code.
+The tasks of this assignement you can find in the next chapter.

 #.
 Image Dataset